Chapter 6.54

 1. Dogs documented as having been appropriately trained and actively used by law enforcement agencies for law enforcement and rescue activities;

-2. Dogs documented as guide, signal, or service dogs pursuant to California Penal Code Section 365.5(d), (e) and (f) and successor sections;
+2. Dogs documented as guide, signal, or service dogs pursuant to Sections 365.5(d), (e) and (f) and successor sections of the Penal Code;

-3. Dogs and cats under the care of governmental animal control agencies; animal rescue organizations which have demonstrated to the department of animal services that they have implemented an ongoing spay/neuter plan, as well as an adoption plan; or humane societies or societies for the prevention of cruelty to animals, if such societies are incorporated under the provisions of California Corporations Code Section 10400 and the Nonprofit Public Benefit Corporation law in Part 2 of the California Corporations Code, beginning at Section 5110, and successor sections; and
+3. Dogs and cats under the care of governmental animal control agencies; animal rescue organizations which have demonstrated to SASA that they have implemented an ongoing spay/neuter plan, as well as an adoption plan; or humane societies or societies for the prevention of cruelty to animals, if such societies are incorporated under the provisions of Section 10400 of the Corporations Code and the Nonprofit Public Benefit Corporation Law in Part 2 of the Corporations Code, beginning at Section 5110, and successor sections; and

-If the penalty mentioned above in this subsection A is not paid and the owner does not microchip or has some other form of identification acceptable to the department of animal services, spay or neuter his/her dog(s) or cat(s) or obtain the litter permit(s) within 15 days from the date when the department of animal services first notified the owner of the imposition of a penalty, the continuing violation of the litter permit requirement of this section becomes an additional infraction and may be prosecuted as such.
+If the penalty mentioned in this section is not paid and the owner does not comply with the identification laws established by ordinance, spay or neuter his/her dog(s) or cat(s) or obtain the litter permit(s) within 20 days from the mailing date, when SASA first notified the owner of the imposition of a penalty, the continuing violation of the litter permit requirement of this chapter becomes an additional infraction and may be prosecuted as such.

-B. Any litter permit issued pursuant to HMC 6.54.030 may be revoked if the director of animal services or his or her designee has reasonable cause to believe any of the following to be true:
+B. Any litter permit issued pursuant to HMC 6.54.030 may be revoked if the animal services executive director or his or her designee has reasonable cause to believe any of the following to be true:

-1. The permittee has violated any city ordinances relating to the keeping, care or use of any animal;
+1. The permit holder has violated any county ordinances relating to the keeping, care or use of any animal;

-2. The permittee is in violation of any state health or safety law or regulation regarding animal care or control;
+2. The permit holder is in violation of any state health or safety law or regulation regarding animal care or control;

-3. The permittee has failed to comply with any condition or requirement of the permit or has failed to pay any fee imposed under this code;
+3. The permit holder has failed to comply with any condition or requirement of the permit or has failed to pay any fee imposed under this code;

-4. The permittee refused to allow inspection, upon 48 hours’ written notice, of any animal covered by the permit or the premises on which the animal is kept; or
+4. The permit holder refused to allow inspection, upon 48 hours’ written notice, of any animal covered by the permit or the premises on which the animal is kept; or

-C. If, after inspection, the director of animal services or his or her designee concludes that it is probable that one or more of the above grounds for revocation has occurred, he or she shall cause written notice thereof to be transmitted by mail to the address of the litter permittee.
-Said notice shall specify the grounds of possible revocation of the litter permit and shall specify a date and time for an informal hearing to be held before the director of animal services or his or her designee.
-Said date shall be not less than five days subsequent to the date the notice is mailed.
-After the informal hearing, the director of animal services may modify the terms of the litter permit or revoke the litter permit.
+C. If, after inspection, the animal services executive director or his or her designee concludes that it is probable that one or more of the above grounds for revocation has occurred, he or she shall cause written notice thereof to be transmitted by mail to the address of the litter permit holder.
+The notice shall specify the grounds of possible revocation of the litter permit and shall specify a date and time for an informal hearing to be held before the animal services executive director or his or her designee.
+The date shall be not set less than six days after the date the notice is mailed.
+After the informal hearing, the animal services executive may modify the terms of the litter permit or revoke the litter permit.

-D. The litter permittee may appeal the decision of the director of animal services or his or her designee to the animal court if the permittee gives written notice of such appeal within five working days of the decision.
+D. The litter permit holder may appeal the decision of the animal services executive director or his or her designee to the animal court if the permit holder gives written notice of such appeal within five business days of the date of the animal services executive director’s written decision.

 6.54.050 Sale, adoption and other transfers of dogs and cats.

-A. Any person who offers or provides, whether for compensation or otherwise, any dog or cat for sale or other type of transfer, shall disclose the transferee information regarding the dog license and permit requirements of the city of Hughson or county of Stanislaus applicable to the transferred animal.
+A. Any person who offers or provides, whether for compensation or otherwise, any dog or cat for sale or other type of transfer shall disclose to the transferee information regarding the dog license and permit requirements of the county of Stanislaus applicable to the transferred animal.

 B. No person shall present any unaltered dog or cat under six months of age for sale, barter, exchange, or adoption, whether for compensation or otherwise, in any public place, without first obtaining a litter permit pursuant to HMC 6.54.030.
 The term “public place” shall include, but not be limited to, streets, highways, sidewalks, parks, carnivals, shopping malls, flea markets, boardwalks, and areas in front of commercial establishments.
 This prohibition shall not apply to:

-1. Government agencies; nonprofit animal rescue organizations exempt from taxation under Internal Revenue Code Section 501(c)(3); or humane societies or societies for the prevention of cruelty to animals if such societies are incorporated under the provisions of California Corporations Code Section 10400 and the Nonprofit Public Benefit Corporation Law in Part 2 of the California Corporations Code, beginning at Section 5110;
+1. Government agencies; nonprofit animal rescue organizations exempt from taxation under Internal Revenue Code Section 501(c)(3); or humane societies or societies for the prevention of cruelty to animals if such societies are incorporated under the provisions of Section 10400 of the Corporations Code and the Nonprofit Public Benefit Corporation Law in Part 2 of the California Corporations Code, beginning at Section 5110;

 2. Show dogs or show cats; or